-Meet the Board
+Meet your Food Shed Board

 The following individuals make up your democratically elected Board of Directors.
 Read, in their words, why they have dedicated themselves to opening a community-owned grocery store in McHenry County.

-Kim Brix (2014-2017)
+Kim Brix - Secretary (2021-2023)

-As an individual with many food allergies she is driven to open a food store in McHenry county where she can find a wide selection of healthy, organic, and locally grown foods free of pesticides and all under one roof.
+As an individual with many food allergies Kim is driven to open a food store in McHenry county where she can find a wide selection of healthy, organic, and locally grown foods free of pesticides and all under one roof.

 Kim Brix is a recently retired nurse of 30 years, mother of two and grandmother of one.
 Owner of a fused glass art studio and business, namely Glassworks by Kim, located in Marengo, Illinois.
-Ten years ago she was co founder of The Children's Center For Autism in Cary Illinois.
-She is passionate about eating healthy for living a long healthy life.
-As an individual with many food allergies she is driven to open a food store in McHenry county where she can find a wide selection of healthy, organic, and locally grown foods free of pesticides and all under one roof.
+Ten years ago she was co-founder of The Children's Center For Autism in Cary Illinois.
+She is passionate about eating healthy for living a long, healthy life.

-Scott Brix - President (2014-2017)
+Scott Brix - Vice-President (2021-2023)

-Scott has witnessed as a commercial food processing insider how big Ag, globalization and the drive for high profits have negatively affected the mainstream food supply.
+Scott has witnessed (as a commercial food processing insider) how big Ag, globalization and the drive for high profits have negatively affected the mainstream food supply.
 This led him to generate a grass roots effort to start a local food co-op.

 Scott is trained in food science, engineering and biotechnology.
 He has spent his career working with industrial enzymes and other bioproducts, applying them to food and other applications globally.
 He is passionate about leaving our planet habitable for future generations by helping industry and other consumers reduce their environmental footprint.
 Scott has witnessed, as a food industry insider, how globalization and intense pressure to produce high profits have negatively affected our mainstream food supply, our health and our environment.
 This motivated him to generate a grass roots effort to start a local food co-op in McHenry County, Illinois.
 Since starting his own bioproducts business in 2013, Scott is engaged in work he truly enjoys and hopes to leverage his skills to make a positive difference by thinking globally and acting locally.

-Doug Close - Treasurer (2014-2017)
+Doug Close - Treasurer (2022-2024)

 “Communities need to take back control and invest in their local food systems (aka Food Sheds) by building organizations that focus on localization….. history has clearly demonstrated that cooperative models empower local communities, everyday people and build democratic processes.”